Skip to main content

 3. Check the URL: https://app.qa.tech/.../test-plans/abc123

-Building JSON Payloads
+Building JSON payloads

 For complex payloads with dynamic values, write to a file first: